hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="rabbitmqreadrole"></a>
 # **RabbitMQReadRole**
-> void RabbitMQReadRole (string name, string rabbitmqMountPath = null)
+> void RabbitMQReadRole (string name, string rabbitmqMountPath = "rabbitmq", TimeSpan? wrapTTL = null)

 Manage the roles that can be created with this backend.